 The District has one major outstanding contract for professional and contract services with Vector Disease Control, Inc. The company will provide control of the mosquito population in Allen Parish.
-The original contract agreement was for a period beginning April 28, 2003 and ending December 31, 2007.
-On December 17, 2007, the contract was extended for the four years from January 1, 2009 through December 31, 2011.
-Payments totaling \$450,000 per year are required under the contract extension.
+The most recent contract agreement was for a period beginning January 1, 2013 and ending December 31, 2016.
+Payments totaling \$450,000 per year are required under the contract.
+Vector Disease Control, Inc. also rents the building owned by the District.
+Payments of \$20,400 in rent income were received from Vector Disease Control, Inc. during the year.
+See note A (11) for changes in this contract subsequent to the fiscal year ended December 31, 2013.